Rigorous computation of solutions of semi-linear PDEs on unbounded domains via spectral methods: Introduction

-where $\lambda$ is the eigenvalue of $D\mathbb{F}(u_{0})$ of minimal amplitude.
-This method is particularly efficient if $D\mathbb{F}(u_{0})$ is self-adjoint itself and it may be extended to a general operator by considering $D\mathbb{F}(u_{0})^{*}D\mathbb{F}(u_{0})$ where $D\mathbb{F}(u_{0})^{*}$ is the ajoint operator.
-Finally, the method by Plum et al. \cite{plum_numerical_verif,plum1990eigenvalue_homotopy,plum1991bounds}, in a similar fashion to the approaches in \cite{liu_self_adjoint,liu_inverse,liu_laplacian,liu_elliptic_boundary}, uses an approximation of the eigenvalues of $D\mathbb{F}(u_{0})$ to compute the norm of its inverse.
-Moreover, as $\Omega$ is bounded, they use the compactness of the resolvant to build a basis of eigenfunctions of the resolvant.
-Now using an homotopy method and the Temple-Lehmann-Goerisch method, they are able to find a lower and upper bound for $|\lambda|$.
-Finally, using results on equivalence of norms, a bound for the norm of $D\mathbb{F}^{-1}(u_{0}):L^{2}(\Omega)\to H^{2}(\Omega)\bigcap H_{0}^{1}(\Omega)$ is found.

 The common ingredient of these methods is the use, at some point, of compactness which either leads to a natural approximation of infinite operators by matrices or to the spectral theorem that enables to evaluate the norm via eigenvalues.
 However, as we pointed out earlier, in our case, $\Omega=\mathbb{R}^{m}$ is unbounded and these compactness results do not hold.
-That is a breaking point between the methods presented above and our problem.
+Consequently, the methods presented above cannot readily apply and the analysis has to be modified to gain back the notion of compactness.